Last updated by Sascha Brockel on 13 December 2022

 Connection Error, retrying in 30.0 sec..

-I can't find the attribute "getOpenWindowDetected" in the Tado class in the interface file either.
-Can anyone help me with this?
+I can't find the attribute "getOpenWindowDetected" in the Tado Class in the interface file either.
+Can someone help me with this?

 Thanks and greetings